dry-python/returns/docs/pages/quickstart.rst

 4. :class:`~returns.future.Future` helps to write ``await`` free code
 5. :class:`~returns.context.requires_context.RequiresContext` helps
    to inject dependencies in a very readable, explicit, type-safe, and clean way
-6. :ref:`pipelines` can be used independently or together with the types above to create complex, declrative, and type-safe data pipelines
+6. :ref:`~pipelines` can be used independently or together with the types above to create complex, declarative, and type-safe data pipelines

 On top of that we provide useful interfaces that allows you to switch implementation on the fly.